Pengchengzhi/Yolov3_Own-dataset/README.md

 # subdivisions=1     # Use it when you test the model
 # Training
 batch=64
-subdivisions=32      # Set it smaller if memory full ...
+subdivisions=32      # Set it bigger if memory full ...
 ...
 ...